shaunnope/comp_struc_1d/README.md

 16 bit Arithmetic Logic Unit.
 Takes in two 16 bit inputs and returns one 16 bit output.
 Written in Lucid Hardware Description Language, compiled in Alchitry Labs IDE and Xilinx Vivado.
-2nd hardware deliverable for 50002 Computation Structures class in 2022 Spring.
+2nd hardware deliverable for 50.002 Computation Structures class in 2022 Spring.

 ## Description of each file
 au_top.luc contains the top level functions that deal with physical IO.
-alu.luc ties together the 16 bit adder, compare, boole and shifter.
+alu.luc ties together the 16 bit adder, multiplier, compare, boolean and shifter modules.
-tester_ROM.luc contains the correct answers for each function.
-alu_tester contains the FSM that advances to each state and the corresponding error.

-more functionality to be added.
+alu_tester serves as an interface between the auto and manual testers. manual_tester implements manual testing capabilities for the ALU. auto_tester connects the tester FSM to the ROM to retrieve test cases and inputs to feed into the ALU. alu_fsm defines the FSM that advances to the next test case. tester_ROM.luc contains the correct answers for each function.